evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 https://www.youtube.com/watch?v=2wrPGtP61fo&t=19h28m20s
 - **FOIL** = First Terms, Outer Terms, Inner Terms, Last Terms - used for 2 pairs of binomials
 - **Reverse Foil Process** : First Solve for the first term generally the leading term and coefficient multiplied by 'x' or whatever, next solve for the 'c' (what times what would multiply to 'c') but the outer and inner can combine to give you the correct outer and inner
+- **Leading Coefficient that isn't prime** = If you have a leading coefficient that isn't prime, you need to also go through all the factors of that as well,
+- You should also pull out any common factors before beginning (like, if everything is divisible by 2, pull out the 2)
+- when you plug in numbers to test them in trial and error, if you have common factors on both binomials, you can remove them, because it won't work, it should already be reduced
+- if the trinomial has a constant with the final term as a '+' and a middle term as a '-' negative, then you know it's multiply a negative by a negative

 ### Factoring Trinomials with $a \neq 1$: Reverse FOIL (Trial and Error)

 The **Reverse FOIL** method is a trial-and-error strategy used to factor a trinomial in the form $\mathbf{ax^2 + bx + c}$ when the leading coefficient, **$a$**, is not equal to 1.
 This method requires systematically checking factor combinations until the correct middle term, $bx$, is achieved.